erivera3/osticket-prereqs/README.md

 <h1 align="center">osTicket: Prerequisites and Installation</h1>

 <p>
   This project demonstrates the installation and initial configuration of osTicket, an open-source help desk ticketing system, within a Windows 10 virtual machine hosted in Microsoft Azure.
-The lab focused on preparing the required web server environment, installing dependencies, configuring the application, and verifying that the help desk platform was operational.
+The lab focused on preparing the required web server environment, installing dependencies, configuring the application, and verifying that the platform was operational.
 </p>

 <hr>